afixv/afixv/README.md

 <h4>I'm interested in Web Development, especially as Front-End Developer also interested in UX Design.
 By the way, ...
 I’m looking for a team to take a part in some competition (e.g hackathon). <br /> <br /> <br />

-      How to reach me :
+      How to Reach Me :
       Instagram : @afi.xv
       Twitter : @afixve
       Facebook : Afix Vega Praditya